UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-commutative-monoids.lagda.md

   mul-fin-Commutative-Monoid M n (f ∘ map-equiv Fin-n≃A)
 ```

-### Products for a count for a type are homotopy invariant
+### Products of families of elements over types equipped with a counting are homotopy invariant

 ```agda
 module _